shonfeder/dune.wiki-fork/shared-cache-meeting-20200721.md

 ## Need good story for Kerberos.

-On the server server-side we decided we'll try to use nginx, but the client will need to talk Kerberos directly.
+On the server-side we decided we'll try to use nginx, but the client will need to talk Kerberos directly.

 One way is to open-source Jane Street Kerberos stuff and use it in dune-cache

 Another is to have an abstract authentication layer in dune-cache which we fill in in Jane Street by replacing a module or applying a functor.

 Maybe it's possible to use an alternative Krb library, but that seems undesirable because of security concerns.

+# Async vs Lwt

+One challenge is that Krb library in JS is written with Async, not Lwt.

+If we're to use it, we will probably need to rewrite at least the shared-cache client to use Async.

+There's an async-lwt compatibility layer, but it's a big experimental project that's never been used in a real-life app, so it's scary to use it.

+We could also have a separate process that runs Async and communicates to Lwt, but that seems to make the client side overly complicated.